CSV Import / Export¶

 The Location plugin (addlocationimport.hook.php) is the reference

-implementation, registering a single‑valued location type for hosts.
+implementation, registering a single‑valued location type for hosts and